digant-thakur/restful-ml-models/README.md

 ## Options
 1. HTTPS
     - By default HTTPS is On.
-To Turn off this behaviour, give option as: **-https false**
+To Turn off this behaviour, give option as: `-https false`
 2. Increase Timeout
     - By default timeout is 60s.
-Based on the model complexity, sometimes prediction can take longer.<br /> To increase the timeout, give option as **-timeout 300s**
+Based on the model complexity, sometimes prediction can take longer.<br /> To increase the timeout, give option as `-timeout 300s`

 ### HTTPS - Bring Your Own Certicate
 - Configured to use TLS v1.2 and v1.3
-- You can replace config/nginx/cert.crt and key.key with your own certificate and key.
+- You can replace `config/nginx/cert.crt` and `config/nginx/key.key` with your own certificate and key.

 ### JWT Authentication -
-- Turned On by default, to turn off - comment @jwtrequired() decorator in app.py
+- Turned On by default, to turn off - comment `@jwtrequired()` decorator in app.py

+#### Open to all feedback and suggestions